 Is it safe to eat canned foods that have frozen over the winter and then thawed?

 Why is table salt not recommended for canning and pickling?

 I have a recipe that recommends baking pumpkin bread in a glass canning jar.
 Is this safe?

 Chocolate sauces are low acid recipes and are a risk for botulism food poisoning.
 Therefore any recipes that use the boiling water canning process are especially at risk.

-A client called and wanted to know if he could can meat with a more tender result by adding some red wine vinegar in place of all water for the liquid.
-Can it be used?
-Would the meat texture break down and become too mushy?
+A home cook wants to know if he could can meat with a more tender result by adding some red wine vinegar in place of all water added in the jars.
+Is this safe?
+Could the meat texture break down and become too mushy?

 Are yellow tomatoes, pink, or orange tomatoes canned the same way as red tomatoes?

 Can artificial sweeteners be used when canning fruits?

 What can I process in half-gallon canning jars?

 I have an unusual question for you.
 A man called for his friend.
 Seems his friend tried to make some hard cider and blew the lid off of his barrel!
 Anyway, the guy wants to stop the fermentation process before he gets to the explosion part.
 This man went to buy boric acid from a pharmacist and thus, the pharmacist has called me.
 Got any suggestions?